NaverCloudTrustServices/PolicyDocument/README.md

 15. Procedures for securing its facility to the extent possible during the period of time following a disaster and prior to restoring a secure environment either at the original or a remote site.

+#### 5.7.1.2 Mass Revocation Plans

+NAVER Cloud Trust Services has a mass revocation plan, and asserts in section 5.7.1 of this CPS that it maintains a comprehensive and actionable plan for mass revocation events, that it performs annual testing of the mass revocation plan, and that it incorporates lessons learned into such plan in order to continually improve its preparedness for mass revocation events over time.
+NAVER Cloud Trust Services's mass revocation plan includes clearly defined, actionable, and comprehensive procedures designed to ensure a rapid, consistent, and reliable response to large-scale certificate revocation scenarios.
+NAVER Cloud Trust Services is not required to publicly disclose its mass revocation plan or procedures but must make them available to its auditors upon request.
+NAVER Cloud Trust Services annually tests, reviews, and updates its plan and such procedures.
+The mass revocation plan may be integrated into NAVER Cloud Trust Services's incident response, business continuity, disaster recovery, or other similar plans or procedures, provided that provisions governing mass revocation events remain clearly identifiable and satisfy these requirements.

+Mass revocation provisions include:

+1. Activation criteria – specific, objective, and measurable thresholds at which the mass revocation plan is triggered based on the NAVER Cloud Trust Services's risk profile, issuance volumes, and operational capabilities;
+2. Customer contact information – how subscriber and customer contact details are stored, maintained, and kept up to date;
+3. Automation points – processes that are automated or could be automated, and those processes that require manual intervention;
+4. Targets and timelines – for incident triage, revocation initiation, certificate replacement, and post-event review;
+5. Subscriber notification methods – mechanisms for notifying impacted Subscribers;
+6. Role assignments – roles and responsibilities of personnel responsible for initiating, coordinating, and executing the plan;
+7. Training and education – training, awareness, and readiness activities for personnel responsible for, or supporting, the plan;
+8. Plan testing – annual operational testing to assess readiness and demonstrate implementation feasibility, using one or more of tabletop exercises, simulations, parallel testing, or controlled test environments that do not involve the revocation of active Subscriber Certificates; and
+9. Post-test analysis and update schedule – how lessons learned from testing or live incidents are incorporated into the plan, and how often it is reviewed and updated.

 ### 5.7.2 Computing Resources, Software, and/or Data Are Corrupted